mistervoga/etch-a-sketch/README.md

 # etch-a-sketch

-Grid with variable row and cell count.
+Grid with variable row and column count.

 Functions: